Kentucky governor: Death toll from flooding rises to 25

 “We are committed to a full rebuilding effort to get these folks back on their feet,” Beshear said.
 “But for now, we’re just praying that we don’t lose anybody else.”

-The rain let up early Friday after parts of eastern Kentucky received between 8 and 10 1/2 inches (20-27 centimeters) over 48 hours.
+The rain let up early Friday after parts of eastern Kentucky received between 8 and 10½ inches over 48 hours.
 But some waterways were not expected to crest until Saturday.

+In the tiny community of Garrett on Saturday, couches, tables and pillows soaked by flooding were stacked in yards along the foothills of the mountainous region as people worked to clear out debris and shovel mud from driveways and roads.

+In nearby Wayland, Phillip Michael Caudill was working to clean up debris and salvage what he can from his home.
+The waters had receded from the house but left a mess behind along with questions about what he and his family will do next.

+“That’s what made it so tough for me," he said.
+"Here I am, sitting there, watching my house become immersed in water and you got people begging for help.
+And I couldn’t help,” because he was tending to his own family.

+The water was up to his knees when he arrived home and he had to wade across the yard and carry two of his children out to the car.
+He could barely shut the door of his SUV as they were leaving.

-Patricia Colombo, 63, of Hazard, Kentucky, became stranded when her car stalled in floodwaters on a state highway.
+Patricia Colombo, 63, of Hazard, Ky., became stranded when her car stalled in floodwaters on a state highway.
 Colombo began to panic when water started rushing in.
-Though her phone was dead, she saw a helicopter overhead and waved it down.
+Though her phone was dead, she saw a helicopter overhead and waved.
 The helicopter crew radioed a ground team that plucked her to safety.

 Colombo stayed the night at her fiance’s home in Jackson and they took turns sleeping, repeatedly checking the water with flashlights to see if it was rising.
 Though her car was a loss, Colombo said others had it worse in a region where poverty is endemic.